juxt/bidi/README.md

 The rules for `uri-info` are that the first virtual-host in the vector is used.
 When the request is known to bidi (i.e. in the partially applied uri-info function in the match-context) the algorithm chooses the first virtual host that matches the request URI's scheme.

+### Wildcards

+An virtual host can be specified as a wildcard `:*`, which means it matches any scheme/host.
+Calls to `uri-info` will assume the scheme/host are that of the incoming request.

 ## Composability

 As they are simply nested data structures (strings, vectors, maps),